nuta/ftl/README.md

 # FTL

-FTL is a microkernel-based operating system aiming to be the drop-in third choice, after Linux and BSDs.
+FTL is a hybrid kernel-based operating system aiming to be the drop-in third choice, after Linux and BSDs.

-- **Secure:** Microkernel based on language-based isolation, capabilities-based security, per-container application kernels, and more proactive security measures.
+- **Secure:** Simple and small kernel which implements hypervisor-shaped minimalistic system calls, per-container userspace OS, and more proactive security measures.
 - **Ergonomic:** Programmable and observable with interceptors (planned), easy-to-understand and testable codebase, handy end-to-end testing with TypeScript (planned), and quick edit-compile-run cycle.
 - **Lightweight:** Keep its footprint small to run even on constrained devices, and develop the OS quickly.